apparatus/oast/README.md

 [![Gitter][gitter-badge]][gitter-url][![Build Status][travis-badge]][travis-url]

 Build a container-based system for production, a companion for [fuge][fuge].
 Based on Docker.
+It is named after an [Oast house][oasthouse]: a building for drying hops as part of the brewing process.
+Yes, for beer :).

 If you're using this module, and need help, you can: